HuangQiang/QALSH_Mem/README.md

 | Sift     | 1,000,000    | 100      | 128            | [0, 255]    | uint8     |
 | Sift10M  | 10,000,000   | 100      | 128            | [0, 255]    | uint8     |

+Note that all the datasets and queries are in a binary format, which can be considered as an array of `n·d` coordinates, where each coordinate is specified by the data type, e.g., `uint8` or `uint16`.
+We currently support four data types: `uint8`, `uint16`, `int32`, and `float32`.
+One can determine the data type of the dataset based on the range of its coordinates.
+If you want to support more data types, you can update the interface in the `main.cc` and re-compile the package.

 ## Compilation

 The package requires `g++` with `c++11` support.
 To download and compile the c++ source codes, please run the commands as follows: